 The Deverill Chronicles by Santa Montefiore

-This epic tale of Santa Montefiore is set in West Cork, Ireland in the Castle Deverill and tells the story of three women- Kitty Deverill, the flame-haired Anglo-Irish daughter of the castle, Bridie Doyle, the daughter of the cook, and Celia Deverill, Kitty’s flamboyant English cousin.
+I am a huge fan of author Santa Montefiore.
+I think she is an incredible storyteller who writes gorgeous love stories and family sagas.
+The Deverill Chronicles is a fascinating novel that explores events surrounding the Deverill family.
+It mainly follows three women- Kitty Deverill, the flame-haired Anglo-Irish daughter of the castle, Bridie Doyle, the daughter of the cook, and Celia Deverill, Kitty’s flamboyant English cousin.
 However, when the war of independence begins their life changes forever.
-A brilliantly written story of love, family, and friendship.

 The Home for Unwanted Girls by Joanna Goodman